A/textr/readme.md

 [typographic-math-symbols][typographic-math-symbols],
 [typographic-em-dashes][typographic-em-dashes] and [typographic-ellipses][typographic-ellipses].

-All `textr` plugins are available on npm, labelled with [textr][textr-npm] keyword.
+Plugins are available on npm, labelled with [textr][textr-npm] keyword.
+Either of the plugins has good test coverage, that makes `textr` transformers easy to support even if one of them will be broken or useless for you.
 Also you can easily create new one.
 Don’t be scared.

 ## Install